stevenarroyave8/NoteTaker/README.md

 Open the terminal on the main folder.

-Initialize a project with package.json by typing 'npm init -y' in the terminal.

-Run npm install express
+Initialize the application with node.js by running the server.js file and itll connect to the local host.

-Once in the repo open the HTML file in your browser
+Open HTML file in browser to open note taker.

-You then connect to the local host and input the notes in your browser and once saved will update in real time in your terminal.
+Insert text as needed and once the save button is clicked itll update on the backend in visual studio.
 ##### Deployed Link